AymanStarlight/Palettium/README.md

 - Added an Emoji Picker to assign an emoji to the newly created Palette
 - Palettes are now saved in the Browser's Local Storage, with 9 Palettes already preloaded
 - Added the option to delete Palettes from the home page
+- Added an SVG background to the Home page with some styles